tanveer-hussain/Secure-VS-over-5G/README.md

 ### Efficient and Privacy Preserving Video Transmission in 5G-Enabled IoT Surveillance Networks: Current Challenges and Future Directions

 # Notice
-The codes will be uploaded after the acceptance of the paper
+The codes will be uploaded after the acceptance of the paper that is under revision

 # Citation
 <pre>